Updated As Of December 1, 2021

 If you have an FHA loan, occupy your property, and you were less than 30 days delinquent on March 1, 2020, we will evaluate you for various options that may allow you to defer forborne payments or modify the terms of your loan.
 These include the COVID-19 Advance Loan Modification, which is available to owner and non-owner occupied loans that are 90 or more days delinquent, as well as the COVID-19 National Emergency Standalone Partial Claim option, which allows you to defer forborne payments until your loan is paid off.
 If you are not eligible for this, you may qualify for the FHA’s other options such as loan modifications.
 The COVID-19 Owner-Occupant Loan Modification, and the COVID-19 Combination Partial Claim and Loan Modification.
 It is important to execute and return any modification or partial claim agreements by the time-sensitive date specified in the approval package.
 There may also be solutions for non-owner occupied loans.
 These tools and others can help you repay missed payments over time.
 HUD has recently developed an Advance Loan Modification that will be available starting in August and will require the timely return of signed modification documents if approved.
 Please contact us for information on additional qualifications.

 ** Available options may vary depending on investor guidelines for your type of loan.
 Additional eligibility requirements and documentation may or may not be required for these options.
 Please check back as we are monitoring investor guidelines changes to ensure we are considering all available options for your loan.

-A period of forbearance from the requirement to make monthly payments is the first phase of helping a consumer who is facing immediate hardship as a result of the coronavirus.
-It is an initial pause during a hardship before we are able to determine an appropriate solution for you once the hardship is resolved.
-It is only once the hardship has passed that we know for certain the total amount of your forborne payments.
+A period of forbearance from the requirement to make monthly payments is usually the first phase of helping a consumer who is facing immediate hardship as a result of the coronavirus.
+It can provide an initial pause during a hardship before we are able to determine an appropriate solution for you once the hardship is resolved.
+It is only once the hardship has passed that we know for certain the total amount of your missed or forborne payments.
 Only then can we determine your options for repayment, including the option of payment deferral (if you are eligible based on your loan type), or modification, or other available solution and evaluate your circumstances based upon your financial situation at that time.
 However, if your mortgage loan is not backed by the federal government you may still be eligible for mortgage assistance options depending on the owner of your loan.